 Master of Science in Criminal Justice

-For the sixth year in a row, CTU’s online Master of Science in Criminal Justice degree programs are ranked among the Best Online Graduate Criminal Justice Programs by U.S. News and World Report.*
+For the eighth year in a row, CTU’s online Master of Science in Criminal Justice degree programs are ranked among the Best Online Master's in Criminal Justice Programs by U.S. News & World Report.*

 CTU strives to make it convenient to manage your education with your smartphone or tablet anytime, anywhere with CTU Mobile.
-Classes begin every 8 weeks and run 5½ weeks long.
-Learn more about CTU’s Master’s programs and see how you may be able to earn your Master’s in as little as 18 months1—with no application fees.
+Master's in Criminal Justice online classes start 9 times per year and run 5 weeks long.
+Learn more about CTU’s Master’s programs and see how you may be able to earn your online Criminal Justice Master’s in as little as 18 months2—with no application fees.

 Relevant Institutional/Programmatic Accreditation